 Elements reflected in this instruction are drawn from: Ashton-Tate Corp., 916 F.2d at 521 (“Even though this issue is not completely settled in the case law, our circuit holds that joint authorship requires each author to make an independently copyrightable contribution [to the joint work].”); S.O.S., 886 F.2d at 1087 (“[O]ne must supply more than mere direction or ideas: one must ‘translate [ ] an idea into a fixed, tangible expression entitled to copyright protection [to be a joint author.]’” (quoting Cmty. for Creative Non–Violence v.
 Reid, 490 U.S. 730, 737 (1989))); and Pye, 574 F.3d at 480.

-The elements suggested in the paragraph supplementing the second element of the instruction are derived from Aalmuhammed, 202 F.3d at 1234-35 (noting the above as “several factors [that] suggest themselves as among the criteria for joint authorship, in the absence of contract” control “in many cases is the most important factor”).
+The elements suggested in the paragraph supplementing the second element of the instruction are derived from Aalmuhammed, 202 F.3d at 1234-35 (noting the above as “several factors [that] suggest themselves as among the criteria for joint authorship, in the absence of contract” and explaining that “[c]ontrol “in many cases will be the most important factor”).
 See also Richlin, 531 F.3d at 968 (analyzing joint authorship under criteria set forth in Aalmuhammed).

-A work can be jointly owned by assignment of an undivided interest, such as transfer of copyright from sole author to two or more transferees.
+A work can be jointly owned by assignment of an undivided interest, such as transfer of copyright from the sole author to two or more transferees.
 This simply renders the work jointly owned, but does not make it a joint work, for which this instruction is appropriate.
 Oddo v.
 Ries, 743 F.2d 630, 633 (9th Cir.
 1984).

+Revised September 2025

 17.10 Copyright Interests—Authors of Collective Works (17 U.S.C. § 201(c))

 An owner of a copyright in a collective work is entitled to exclude others from copying it.
-A collective work is a work [such as [a newspaper, magazine, or periodical issue] [anthology] [encyclopedia]] in which a number of contributions, constituting separate and independent works in themselves, are selected, coordinated or arranged into an original, collective whole.
-The person who assembles the contributions of independent works into the collective work is an author and is entitled to copyright.
+A collective work is a work [such as [a newspaper, magazine, or periodical issue] [an anthology] [an encyclopedia]] in which a number of contributions, constituting separate and independent works in themselves, are selected, coordinated or arranged into an original, collective whole.
+The person who assembles the contributions of independent works into the collective work is an author and is entitled to copyright, but only in the selection, arrangement, or coordination of works made by that person.

 Copyright in a collective work is distinct from copyright in the separate contributions to a collective work.
 In the absence of an express transfer of copyright in the separate contribution, the copyright owner of the collective work is presumed to have acquired only the privilege of reproducing and distributing the contribution as part of that particular collective work, any revision of that collective work, and any later collective work in the same series.